General

 The question of de facto detention in Switzerland

 The term de facto detention has not yet been used in case law.
 There are good legal reasons for considering the accommodation in the transit zone during the airport procedure de facto detention (see section on Border procedure (border and transit zones)).
-The same could be said for asylum centres in isolated or remote locations, which provide for limited possibilities of access and movement outside the centres
+The same could be said for asylum centres in isolated or remote locations, which provide for limited possibilities of access and movement outside the centres.

 Federal asylum centres without processing facilities (also called “departure centres”) are used for the accommodation of asylum seekers whose applications resulted in or are highly likely to result in a Dublin decision, as well as for those receiving a negative decision within the accelerated procedure.
 Those centres are often located in particularly isolated areas, as in the case of Glaubenberg, Giffers/Chevrilles or Flumenthal.
-Those areas are poorly served by public transportation, which makes it difficult to receive visitors or leave the area of the centre.
-Another type of asylum centres are the “special centres” for “asylum seekers who pose a significant danger to public safety and order or who significantly disrupt the operation and security of federal centres”[7].
+Those areas are poorly served by public transportation, which makes it difficult to receive visitors or leave the perimeter of the centre.
+Another type of asylum centres are the “special centres” for “asylum seekers who pose a significant danger to public safety and order or who significantly disrupt the operation and security of federal centres”.[9]
 In April 2020, the Federal Administrative Court concluded that accommodation in a special centre did not represent deprivation of liberty.
-However, it clarified that the decision to assign a person to such centre must be subject to possible contestation within 30 days, despite the fact that the law did not foresee a separate remedy against such decision.[8]
+However, it clarified that the decision to assign a person to such centre must be subject to possible contestation within 30 days, even though the law did not foresee a separate remedy against such decision.[10]

 In a legal opinion addressed to Federal Commission against Racism, it was stated that a restrictive exit regime and the remote location of centres are particularly sensitive.[11]
 The possibilities of moving from one place to another, establishing social contacts and shaping everyday life are very limited.
 The Federal Supreme Court pointed out that reduced exit possibilities represent a significant encroachment on personal freedom, especially if the restrictions last longer than a few days.[12]
 This also applies to indirect interventions such as time consuming and thus deterrent control procedures at the exit.

 In addition, accommodation in a federal asylum centre can involve deprivation of liberty in the form of sanctions.
 According to Article 25 of the Decree on the operation of federal centres and accommodation at airports, disciplinary measures include the prohibition of exit the centre for one or several days.
 Each federal asylum centre has a so-called “reflection room”.
-This is where asylum seekers whose behaviour poses a threat to other asylum seekers and the BAZ staff are temporarily placed while waiting that the police arrives.
-Following harsh critique on the concept and use of reflection rooms by the NCPT as well as the Oberholzer investigation report,[11] the SEM has introduced an internal directive on the use of such rooms.
-Since 15 January 2023, the use of reflection rooms is also regulated in the Ordinance of the FDJP on the on the management of federal reception centres in the field of asylum and accommodation at airports.
-According to the newly introduced Article 29a, such temporary holding must be ordered by the management of the asylum centre only after having informed the police and can last a maximum of two hours, until the police reaches the centre.
+This is where asylum seekers whose behaviour poses a threat to other asylum seekers and the federal asylum centres’ staff are temporarily placed while waiting that the police arrive.
+Following harsh critique on the concept and use of reflection rooms by the NCPT as well as the Oberholzer investigation report,[13] the SEM has introduced an internal directive on the use of such rooms.
+Since 15 January 2023, the use of reflection rooms is also regulated in the Ordinance of the FDJP on the management of federal reception centres in the asylum system and accommodation at airports.
+According to the newly introduced Article 29a, such temporary holding must be ordered by the management of the asylum centre only after having informed the police and can last a maximum of two hours, until the police reach the centre.
 The holding of children under 15 years old is forbidden.
 It is planned to introduce a similar legal basis in the asylum law as well.

 This topic is further discussed in the section on Freedom of movement.